You'll Like The 2009 Chevrolet Impala If...

 EPA city/highway fuel economy: 13/20 (E85) 17/27 (gasoline)

 303 horsepower @ 5600 rpm

-The Impala underwent a complete image makeover in 2006, gaining it a cleaner, more sophisticated exterior and a badly needed interior upgrade.
-Slotted to compete with class front-runners Toyota Camry and Honda Accord, the Impala may not have the strong resale figures of its Japanese rivals, but it does have some redeeming qualities.
-The Impala features a huge back seat and trunk and something no other import offers: An optional V8 engine.
+During a complete image makeover in 2006, the Impala gained a cleaner, more sophisticated exterior and a significant interior upgrade.
+The 2009 Chevrolet Impala, slotted to compete with class front-runners Toyota Camry and Honda Accord, has little change.
+Although the Impala may not have the strong resale figures of its Japanese rivals, it does have a number of redeeming qualities.
+The Impala features a large back seat and trunk, as well as something no other import in the class offers: An optional V8 engine.
 Still, it's fair to say the Impala has its work cut out for it.
-With newer and better equipped models, such as the Ford Five-Hundred and Dodge Charger, ready to steal away domestic customers, dealers may be willing to cut prices to help keep the Impala moving.
+With newer and better equipped vehicles, such as the Ford Taurus and Dodge Charger, ready to steal away domestic customers, dealers may be willing to deal to help keep the Impala moving.